 - In a separate bowl, whisk together the remaining 1 cup of flour, 2 teaspoons salt, and 1 teaspoon garlic powder.
 Gradually whisk in beer until smooth.
 (Batter should be consistency of thick cream.
 If batter is too thick, gradually stream in cold water 1 tablespoon at a time; if it’s too thin sprinkle in more flour 1 teaspoon at a time until it thickens up to correct consistency.)

 - Dredge fish in dry flour mixture.
 Tap off excess.
 Dip fish in beer batter, allow excess to drain off.

-- Working in batches, carefully add battered fish and chips to oil and cook until golden brown, approximately 5-7minutes.
+- Working in batches, carefully add battered fish and the "pre-fried" chips to oil and cook until golden brown, approximately 5-7 minutes.